pedro-profile/pedro-profile/README.md

 • PSD to WordPress design with Custom Animations</p>
 • Payment gateway integrations</p>
 • Fully optimized with speed and On-Page SEO</p>
-• 🐞Bug fixing, 🤝support and 🧍training</p>
+• 🐞Bug fixing, 🤝support and🧍training</p>
 • 🇵|🇸: Development operations are 100% remote only or on a Freelance regime availability</p>

 <br>